bugrug/wut-protocol/README.md

 ## WebTransport Behavior

-* All WUT traffic is multiplexed over a single WebTransport session.
+* All LABUBU traffic is multiplexed over a single WebTransport session.
 * The client initiates a WebTransport session using standard HTTP/3 handshake.
 * Each UDP stream corresponds to a **unidirectional or bidirectional WebTransport stream**.
 * Reliable messages can use **WebTransport streams**, while low-latency, unreliable messages use **WebTransport datagrams**.